RetroPie/RetroPie-Setup/README.md

 RetroPie-Setup
 ==============

-Shell script to setup Raspberry Pi (TM) with RetroArch emulator and various cores
+Shell script to setup Raspberry Pi (TM) with RetroArch emulator, various cores, and EmulationStation as graphical front end.

 First of all, make sure that Git is installed: